theogroup/ogroup.net/src/_posts/2017-06-12-rethinking-luxury.md

   - Culture
 image: /uploads/blog-31-f.jpg
 intro_markdown: >-
   Change is constant.
-For 30 years we have experienced the ebb and flow of economic, social and stylistic trends.
+For over 30 years we have experienced the ebb and flow of economic, social and stylistic trends.
 Relevancy is about evolution, so here we are.​
 sections: